Solving Semi-Supervised Few-Shot Learning from an Auto-Annotation Perspective: Further Analyses

 \section{Further Analyses}

-We provide further analyses by comparing more temperature settings across different learning strategies and pretrained backbones.
-We detail the results in the following.
+In this section, we provide further analyses by comparing more temperature settings across different learning strategies and pretrained backbones.

 \textbf{Comparison of confidence scores across more architectures.} \cref{fig:vit_confidence_comparison} and \cref{fig:rn50_confidence_comparison} compare the confidence scores between ImageNet-pretrained backbones and the VLM CLIP backbones.
 Results clearly show that CLIP models, regardless of ViT or ResNet architecture, produce small confidence scores that result in zero utilization of unlabeled data for SSFSL.
 This confirms that the ``flat softmax probabilities'' result from contrastive pretraining loss rather than architecture differences.
-However, using a confidence temperature $T_\text{conf}=0.01$ increases both CLIP ViT and ResNet models' confidences, enabling the utilization of pseudo-labeled data with a fixed confidence threshold.
+Using a confidence temperature $T_\text{conf}=0.01$ increases both CLIP ViT and ResNet models' confidences, enabling the utilization of pseudo-labeled data with a default high confidence threshold (e.g., 0.8).

+\textbf{Visualization of softmax distribution after stage-1 training.} \cref{fig:softmax_distribution_stage1} shows the softmax distribution after stage 1, which remains flat.
+The results confirm the necessity of using temperatures in the subsequent SSL finetuning.

+\textbf{Analysis of adaptive confidence threshold.} Instead of using a small confidence temperature along with a fixed high confidence threshold for selecting high-quality pseudo-labeled data, one may wonder what if we do not use confidence temperature but choose a threshold value that reflects the VLM's softmax output values. \cref{fig:small_threshold} shows that using a small confidence threshold does increase the utilization rate, but still leads to poor accuracy.
+This is due to the weak training supervision.
+However, applying our loss temperature $T_\text{loss}$ strengthens the training supervision and helps FixMatch boost performance (\cref{fig:diagnosis} (C)).
+The results highlight the importance of temperatures for effective finetuning of VLMs.
+We further study a recent adaptive thresholding method, FreeMatch \cite{wang2023freematch}, which yields similar results (\cref{fig:freematch}).

+\textbf{ Proper initialization of loss temperature improves VLM performance.} \cref{fig:acc_w_varying_Tloss} compares the performance of different initial values for learning the loss temperature $T_\text{loss}$ when linear probing, few-shot finetuning, and semi-supervised finetuning a VLM.
+Results show that using a small temperature consistently yields significant accuracy gains, while learning $T_\text{loss}$ from 0.07 (same as CLIP's pretraining \cite{radford2021learning}) empirically performs the best for both few-shot finetuning and semi-supervised finetuning.

+\textbf{Temperature is crucial for learning with a VLM.} \cref{tab:ablate_ts_probing} extends \cref{tab:cls_stage1} by studying more temperature settings across different backbones, including the ResNet-50 and ViT-B/32 pretrained on ImageNet \cite{deng2009imagenet} and those from the VLM CLIP \cite{radford2021learning, cherti2023reproducible}.
+Results confirm the importance of using the loss temperature for linear probing a VLM.
+The same observations are made in \cref{tab:learn_temp_fsft_fixmatch}, which shows that using a small temperature significantly improves few-shot finetuning and semi-supervised finetuning with VLM.

 { }